 having to submit it for review!
 I also eventually got to the end of the

-eclipse-wtp-webservices.
+compilation errors in eclipse-wtp-webservices.
 I was quite surprised, I didn’t

 expect it to build.
 When I saw BUILD SUCCESSFUL, my first reaction was “This

 error message is different to the others”; then I thought that I must have done

 something wrong (which I guess is still entirely possible!

 I spent most of Saturday drawing up the spec file for eclipse-wtp-webservices.